SpeakEasy-2/libspeakeasy2/README.md

 At the moment, implementation performs a subset of the matlab version.
 Specifically, this cannot perform subclustering, provide confidence for node membership, or order the nodes for plotting.

 ## Building from source
-This package uses CMake and git submodules for handling some of the dependencies.
-External dependencies are `bison`, `flex`, and `libxml2`.
+This package is built using CMake and uses git submodules to handling some of the dependencies.
+External dependencies needed for building the igraph library are `bison`, `flex`, and `libxml2`.

-To set download the git submodules use:
+To download the source, including the git submodules use:

 ```bash
 git submodule init && git submodule update --recursive
 ```

-For CMake run:
+To build run:
 ```bash
 cmake -B build .
 cmake --build build
 ```
-This will build the igraph library and the speakeasy2 library (as a CMake object library).
+This will build the igraph library (as a static library) and the speakeasy2 library (as a CMake object library).

 ## Use

 The below example can be found in [examples/zachary.c](file:///./examples/zachary.c) and is built by the above `cmake` command.
-See the related `CMakeLists.txt` for using this library in other C projects.
+The executable will be under `./build/examples/zachary_example` once the project has been built.
+See the related `CMakeLists.txt` under the `examples` directory for a starting point for using this library in other C projects.

 ```C
 #include "igraph.h"